There are several different courses at Oxford which allow you to study linguistics.

 Want to find out more?

-Each year the Faculty participates in the University’s UNIQ summer school, where we run a totally free week-long programme of events for 12 school students from the UK.
+Each year the Faculty participates in the University’s UNIQ summer school, where we run a totally free week-long programme of events for state school students from the UK.
 You will learn about linguistics as well as about life as a student at Oxford, and about how the admissions process works so that you will feel more comfortable making a competitive application.
 More information about UNIQ and how to apply can be found here.